Embedding surfaces in 4-manifolds: Generic immersions and intersection numbers

 \subsection{Self-intersection numbers}

-Next we turn to the \emph{self-intersection number} for a based generic immersion $f\colon \Sigma\looparrowright M$ with whisker $v_f$.
+Next we turn to the \emph{self-intersection number} for a based generic immersion $f\colon \Sigma\looparrowright M$ of a connected surface $\Sigma$, with whisker $v_f$.
 The definition of $\mu$, given below, is similar to that of $\lambda$ in the previous subsection, except that there is no longer a clear choice of which sheet to consider first at a given double point.
 Consequently, the values of $\mu$ lie in a further quotient of the group $\Gamma_{f,f}$ from \cref{defn:Gamma-f-g}.
-The self-intersection number for annuli was considered by Schneiderman in~\cite{schneiderman}.

 We write $f \pitchfork f \subseteq M$ for the set of double points of $f$.
-We record the self-intersections of $f$ by the sum of signed group elements $\mu(f):= \sum_{p\in f \pitchfork f} \varepsilon(p)\cdot \eta(p)$ as follows. \begin{itemize} \item For $p=f(x_1)=f(x_2)$ for $x_1\neq x_2\in \Sigma$, let $\gamma_1^p$ and $\gamma_2^p$ be paths in $\Sigma$ from the basepoint to $x_1$ and $x_2$ respectively. \item The sign $\varepsilon(p)\in\{\pm 1\}$ is defined as follows.
+We record the self-intersections of $f$ by the sum of signed group elements as follows. \begin{itemize} \item For $p=f(x_1)=f(x_2)$ for $x_1\neq x_2\in \Sigma$, let $\gamma_1^p$ and $\gamma_2^p$ be paths in $\Sigma$ from the basepoint to $x_1$ and $x_2$ respectively. \item The sign $\varepsilon(p)\in\{\pm 1\}$ is defined as follows.
 Transport the local orientation of $\Sigma$ at the basepoint to $x_1$ along $\gamma_1^p$, and along $\gamma_2^p$ to $x_2$.
 This induces a local orientation at $p$.
 Another local orientation is obtained by transporting the local orientation at the basepoint of $M$ to $p$ along the concatenated path $v_f \ast (f \circ \gamma_2^p)$.
 We define $\varepsilon(p)= 1$ when the two local orientations match at $p$, and $-1$ otherwise. \item The element $\eta(p)\in \pi_1(M)$ is given by the concatenation $v_f \ast (f \circ \gamma_1^p) \ast (f \circ \gamma_2^p)^{-1} \ast v_f^{-1}$. \end{itemize} There is a similar discussion about homotopy invariance of $\mu(f)$ as for $\lambda(f,g)$ earlier: homotopies $f_t$ that are generic immersions for all $t$ preserve the formal sum of signed elements but finger moves and Whitney moves (of $f$ with itself) create pairs $-\eta(p)+\eta(p)$ so it is convenient to use abelian groups.
 This takes care of regular homotopies of $f$ but there is an additional subtlety for cusp homotopies $f_t$ where there is exactly one time $t_0$ for which $f_{t_0}$ is not an immersion.
 These issues will be discussed carefully below.

 For simply connected $\Sigma$, the self-intersection invariant $\mu(f)$ is well defined in the quotient (as an abelian group) of $\Z[\pi_1(M)]$ obtained by introducing the relators

 for all $\gamma\in\pi_1(M)$.
 For general $\Sigma$, the quantity $\mu(f)$ is well defined in the abelian group